Vallenar

+In 1922 the city wa devastated by a large earthquake destroying much of its older architecture.

+Since the 1950s the city has been a service hub for iron mining in Chile with the city experiencing a significant economic upswing in the 1960s with the opening of the mine of El Algarrobo.
+Other iron mines near Los Colorados and Huantemé, but the wider Huasco basin hosts also mineral deposits of copper and gold.

+The city lies next to the north-south Chile Route 5 highway which crosses through Huasco Bridge the river.
+The city lies downstream Santa Juana Dam built in the 1990s, and provides access to the inland commune of Alto del Carmen.
+Llanos de Challe National Park is located 60 km northwest of the city of Vallenar.

 Demographics

 According to the 2002 census by the National Statistics Institute, Vallenar had 48,040 inhabitants (23,284 men and 24,756 women).
 Of these, 43,750 (91.1%) lived in urban areas and 4,290 (8.9%) in rural areas.
 The population grew by 1.7% (792 persons) between the 1992 and 2002 censuses.

 Administration

 As a commune, Vallenar is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2008-2012 alcalde is Cristian Tapia Ramos.